SbrTa/Java/Spring/README.md

 I'm noobie at Spring.
 But now i'm learning spring step by step.
 Here's step wise core source code.
-  - Introduction & Configuration of Spring MVC
+  - v0: Introduction & Configuration of Spring MVC
-  - CRUD using jndi on fresh console
+  - v1: CRUD using jndi on fresh console
-  - Migrade console to Web
+  - v2: Migrade console to Web
-  - Introduction of Tiles
+  - v3: Introduction of Tiles
-  - Replace jndi to Hibernate
+  - v4: Replace jndi to Hibernate
-  - Added Spring security form login
+  - v5: Added Spring security form login
+  - v6: Passing data between to application
   - To be continued......